 Skip to content

-Manufacturing Engineering - NTU in Mansfield Higher National Diploma
+Manufacturing Engineering for England - NTU in Mansfield Higher National Diploma

-• The course is delivered part-time for one day per week - enabling you to fit learning around your work and other commitments.
+The course is delivered full-time and part-time - enabling you to fit learning around your work and other commitments.

 You'll study the underpinning engineering theory and get to apply it through practical sessions in our engineering facilities.
 To develop your engineering skills you'll be applying your skills to real-world situations and problems, making you think and work like a professional engineer.